LiskArchive/lisk-legacy-docs/setup/source.md

 brew install redis
 ```

-Start redis:
+Start Redis:

 ```bash
 brew services start redis
 ```

-Stop redis:
+Stop Redis:

 ```bash
 brew services stop redis
 ```

 > Lisk does not run on the redis default port of `6379`.
 Instead it is configured to run on port: `6380`.
-Due to this, in order to run Lisk, you have one of two options:
+Due to this, to run Lisk, you have one of two options:

 1. **Change the Lisk configuration**